-Before class, students are required to finish the muddiest point activity.
-This activity is designed to stimulate student engagement in class.
-Also, the instructor uses feedbacks of the Muddiest Point in preparation for the classroom lecture to implement Just-in-Time Teaching (JiTT).
-This activity consists of writing a brief reflective essay (<= 50 words) in which students identify the most confusing part (i.e. the muddiest point) of the content covered in the upcoming module.
-If there is no have MP, explain the most interesting point.
-In addition, students will answer one multiple choice question from the required reading to determine grasp of core concepts.
+Before class, students are required to submit the Muddiest Point (MP) activity.
+The purpose of this activity is to stimulate student engagement.
+The instructor uses the MP to assess how students understood the required readings.
+The instructor also uses the MP to customize the lecture scope to implement Just-in-Time Teaching (JiTT).
+The MP consists of writing a brief reflective essay (<= 50 words) identifying the most confusing part (i.e., the MP) of the content covered in the upcoming module.
+If a student understood all concepts, the student needs to explain the most exciting aspect.
+There is one multiple-choice question from the required reading to demonstrate that the student understood the required readings.